Detecting effectivity of motives, their weights, connectivity, and dimension via Chow-weight (co)homology: a "mixed motivic decomposition of the diagonal": On motives, their weights, and various (complexes of) Chow groups

 \end{pr} \begin{proof}

-We note (for convenience) that we can pass to the Poincare duals in all of these statements (see Proposition \ref{pvan}(1)).
-So, we can express $G(K)$ in terms of motivic cohomology instead of motivic homology.
+We note (for convenience) that we can pass to the Poincar\'e duals in all of these statements (see Proposition \ref{pvan}(1)).
+Thus one can express $G(K)$ in terms of motivic cohomology instead of motivic homology.
 We obviously do not have to track the indices involved.

-I. Recall that the motivic cohomology of Chow motives can be (functorially) computed using certain complexes whose terms are expressed in terms of algebraic cycles.
-This fact easily yields all our assertions except the (very) last one (since any finitely generated extension of a field $k$ is purely inseparable over some function field $K/k$).
+I. Recall that the motivic cohomology of Chow motives over $K_0$ can be (functorially) computed using certain complexes whose components are expressed in terms of algebraic cycles in fixed $K_0$-varieties.
+This fact easily yields all our assertions except the (very) last injectivity one (since any finitely generated extension of a field $k$ is purely inseparable over some function field $K/k$).

-In order to verify the remaining statement we note that for a (Voevodsky) motif $N$ defined over a perfect field $L$ the motivic cohomology of $N_{L'}$ (for a perfect field extension $L'/L$) can be (functorially in $N$) expressed as the filtered direct limit of the corresponding cohomology of $N\otimes \mg_{R,L}(V_a)$ for certain smooth varieties $V_a$ over $L$.
+In order to verify the remaining statement we note that, for a (Voevodsky) motif $N$ defined over a perfect field $L$, the motivic cohomology of $N_{L'}$ (for a perfect field extension $L'/L$) can be (functorially in $N$) expressed as the filtered direct limit of the corresponding cohomology of $N\otimes \mg_{L}^R(V_a)$ for certain smooth varieties $V_a$ over $L$.
 Next, if $L$ is algebraically closed, then the $\dmgr_L$-morphism $R\to \mgr(V_a)$ possesses a splitting given by any $L$-point of $V_a$.
 Hence the homomorphism in question is injective since it can be presented as the direct limit of a system of (split) injections.

 One may also apply ("explicitly") the continuity arguments mentioned in the proof of Proposition \ref{pvan}(4) in these proofs.